annejan/github-create-dependabot-alert-issues/README.md

 - ✅ Lists open Dependabot alerts using the GitHub CLI
 - ✅ Avoids duplicate issues
 - ✅ Auto-labels issues with `security` and `dependabot`
-- ✅ Marks alerts with no patch as special warnings
+- ✅ Marks alerts with `no-patch` as special warnings
 - ✅ Supports dry-run mode for safe testing
 - ✅ Tested with unit tests and >80% coverage